As a result of the reorganisation of Surrey County Council, the Education Welfare Service is now called the Inclusion Service.

 - Whole school audit of attendance processes and procedures

-- Addressing groups of students re attendance – e.g assemblies (MAC Assembly request form PDF), targeted groups, workshops
+- Addressing groups of students re attendance for example in assemblies, targeted groups and workshops

 Help and contacts